 During infrequent flooding, the pan attracts thousands of flamingos and other wading birds, although the water is so mineral-rich that it is undrinkable.
 The key to life here is the occurrence of underground springs which form waterholes on the edge of the pan.
 Together with the savannah grassland that they nourish, these springs enable more than 110 species of mammals to exist in an otherwise hostile environment.
-One of the highlights in dry season will be the chance to view big cats and game such as giraffe, zebra and several antelope species, gathering at one of the many waterholes.
+One of the highlights in dry season will be the chance to view big cats and game gathering at one of the many waterholes.
 The rainy season at Etosha extends from November into March and April.
 This is a season of plenty, when grazing animals and their predators are widespread across the park as they seek out better grazing.
 Regardless of the season, your experienced leader, will endeavour to seek out the best of Etosha's wildlife during your game drives.
-In the evening we return to our accommodation for the African chorus and a traditional sundowner.